 Boasting a monstrous 10 ft-lbs of torque (more than a 200cc gas engine!), Milwaukee’s M18 Fuel self-propelled lawn mower is the strongest battery-powered walk-behind we’ve tested so far.
 Using a pair of 12.0Ah batteries, it can run up to an hour in light conditions and we ran it for more than 40 minutes when taking off 4 – 6 inches of growth.
 If there’s a downside, it’s that the drive thumb bar introduces some thumb fatigue, but we were able to adjust our grip to deal with it.

-Residential Pick: EGO 56V Select Cut XP 21-Inch Self-Propelled Lawn Mower
+Residential Pick: EGO 56V Select Cut XP Self-Propelled Lawn Mower With Speed IQ

-The EGO Select Cut Mower became an instant favorite of ours with its stacked-blade system and solid performance level to go with its excellent cut quality.
+The EGO Select Cut mower became an instant favorite of ours with its stacked-blade system and solid performance level to go with its excellent cut quality.
 EGO stepped it up with the release of the Select Cut XP, taking everything we already loved and stepping up the torque to 8.3 ft-lbs.
-It can still use some help on the side/rear discharge, but if you bag or mulch like most people, it’s tough to find a better mower to maintain your lawn.
+Now, it’s taking the next evolution by adding Speed IQ.

 Best Self-Propelled Electric Battery-Powered Lawn Mower